MythTV Ubuntu Installation Guide

 You have two choices when installing MythTV on Ubuntu.
 You can either install from the standard Ubuntu, Kubuntu or Xubuntu CD and then add the additional packages or try the ready made Mythbuntu distribution.

-You can download the Ubuntu Jaunty CD image from here.
+You can download the latest Ubuntu CD image from here.
 The Desktop Edition is probably the one to go for.
 This is a live CD, so may take a while to boot up before you can click the "install" icon on the desktop.
 Here are a few pointers for the installation:

 Software Repositories